mikhaillav/gm0/source/docs/awards/award-types.rst

 **Official Competition Manual Description:**

 The team that receives this award is a strong ambassador for FIRST programs and a role model FIRST team.
 This team is a top contender for many other judged awards and is a gracious competitor.
-The Inspire Award winner is an inspiration to other teams, acting with Gracious Professionalism® both on and off the playing FIELD.
+The Inspire Award winner is an inspiration to other teams, acting with Gracious Professionalism\ |reg| both on and off the playing FIELD.
 This team shares their experiences, enthusiasm, and knowledge with other teams, sponsors, their community, and the JUDGES.
 Working as a unit, this team will have shown success in performing the task of designing and building a ROBOT.

 A portfolio is required for this award.
 The Inspire Award is the top award for an FTC team.
 It is given to a team that consistently rises to the top in other awards categories.